Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Discussion

-Relative contributions of various progenitor channels- including alternatives such as NS-WD mergers, are also being actively considered \citep{Kaltenborn_2023, Liu_2025, Chen2024}, though their nucleosynthetic yields remain uncertain.
-Within this context, our work contributes a suite of physically-grounded nucleosynthetic yields for the post-merger disk wind channel.
-Even within this single channel, we find substantial intrinsic variability in key nucleosynthetic outflow properties; ejecta mass, $\langle Y_e \rangle$, and velocity - leading to a broad range of abundance ratios such as Eu/Fe and lanthanide abundance fractions (see Table \ref{tab:outflows}).
-This intrinsic yield diversity may serve as a natural physical origin for at least part of the chemical-abundance scatter observed among metal-poor halo stars \citep{Cescutti2015,Wehmeyer2015}.
-Our results suggest that the observed diversity of r-process enrichment does not necessarily require multiple distinct astrophysical sites, but may instead reflect the intrinsic diversity of merger and disk configurations coupled with the stochastic mixing of their ejecta into the early Galactic medium.
-These yields serve as a critical and often uncertain input for GCE frameworks, enabling them to test whether the observed diversity of r-process patterns is a natural outcome of the variety of merger events.
+The relative contributions of various progenitor channels, including alternatives such as NS-WD mergers, are also being actively considered \citep{Kaltenborn_2023, Liu_2025, Chen2024}, although their nucleosynthetic yields remain uncertain.
+Within this context, our work provides physically-grounded nucleosynthetic yields for the post-merger disk wind channel.
+Even within this single channel, we find substantial intrinsic variability in key nucleosynthetic outflow properties; ejecta mass, $\langle Y_e \rangle$, and velocity, which yield a wide range of abundance ratios, such as Eu/Fe and lanthanide abundance fractions (see Table \ref{tab:outflows}).
+This intrinsic yield diversity may provide a natural physical origin for at least part of the chemical-abundance scatter observed among metal-poor halo stars \citep{Cescutti2015,Wehmeyer2015}.
+Our results suggest that the observed diversity of r-process enrichment does not necessarily require multiple distinct astrophysical sites; it may instead reflect the intrinsic diversity of merger and disk configurations coupled with the stochastic mixing of their ejecta into the early Galactic medium.
+These yields provide a critical and often uncertain input for GCE frameworks, enabling tests of whether the observed diversity of r-process patterns is a natural outcome of the variety of merger events.